Published on August 7th, 2014 | by Ruben6

 The Consejo Regulador tried to overcome this problem by lowering the minimum amount of stock for getting a shipping license.
 Before 1996, a bodega had to maintain at least 12.500 hectoliters in its cellars to qualify as a shipping bodega.
 This was reduced to a mere 500 hectoliters, which made it easier for almacenista bodegas to start selling under their own name.
-It may have had a positive effect, with the start of several ’boutique’ bodegas like Bodegas Tradición, El Maestro Sierra or Fernando de Castilla), but not enough to stop the downward trend for almacenistas.
+It may have had a positive effect, with the start of several ’boutique’ bodegas like Bodegas Tradición, El Maestro Sierra or Fernando de Castilla), but not enough to stop the downward trend for the category of almacenistas.
 Sooner or later I’m afraid most of the almacenistas will be gone from the sherry trade – they will either stop or start shipping themselves.

 Lustau Almacenista series